-Decking out your child’s study space with handy office supplies not only sets the context for a work-only zone, but it gives them the tools they need to stay focused.
+Decking out your space with handy office supplies not only sets the context for a work-only zone, but it gives you the tools you need to stay focused.

 Example?
-Having a notebook handy lets them write down pestering thoughts that are distracting them.
+Having a notebook handy allows you to write down pestering thoughts that are distracting you.

-By jotting down a reminder on physical paper, they’re able to avoid picking up their phone to make a note (giving them easy access to even more distractions).
-Your child can then let the distraction go and get back to studying.
+By jotting down a reminder on physical paper, you'll avoid picking up your phone to make a note (which provides easy access to even more distractions).
+Writing the thought down means you can let the distraction go and stay focused on the task at hand.